 Family Orientation is an experience designed specifically for family members of incoming UTSA students.
 Parents, family members, and guests are encouraged to attend Family Orientation to gain more information on how to support their student.
-The program gives family members an introduction to UTSA by focusing on academic success and student life.
+The program gives family members an introduction to UTSA by focusing on academic success, campus resources and student life.

 What To Expect at Orientation